Hasan Ali (cricketer): Domestic and T20 franchise career

 He was recruited by Peshawar Zalmi for the 2016 Pakistan Super League.
 He made his debut against Karachi Kings in the first edition of the Pakistan Super League.
 He was retained by Zalmi in the player draft for the 2017 Pakistan Super League.
 He finished as the team's second-highest wicket-taker with 12 wickets from 11 matches.

 In the 2019 Pakistan Super League, he was the leading wicket-taker in the competition, with twenty-five dismissals, and was named the Bowler of the Tournament.

 In July 2019, he was selected to play for the Amsterdam Knights in the inaugural edition of the Euro T20 Slam cricket tournament.
 However, the following month the tournament was cancelled.

 In January 2021, he scored a century in the final of the 2020–21 Quaid-e-Azam Trophy, and was named the player of the final and the tournament.
 In January 2021, he was named as the captain of Central Punjab for the 2020–21 Pakistan Cup.
 In December 2021, he was signed by Islamabad United following the players' draft for the 2022 Pakistan Super League.
 In March 2022, he was signed by Lancashire County Cricket Club to play in six matches in the County Championship in England.
+In 2023, he was traded from Islamabad United to Karachi Kings in exchange of Imad Wasim.
+On 19 June 2025, Hassan Ali was picked by Adelaide Strikers for the BBL 15 in draft.
+He is set to feature on 17 December 2025 against his fellow cricketer Babar Azam's team Sydney Sixers, at the famous SCG.

 Personal life

-On 20 August 2019, Hasan Ali married Indian flight engineer Samiya Arzoo in Dubai.
-On 6 April 2021, their first child was born.
-They named their newly born girl Helena Hassan Ali.